MR-Addict/wc-fork-me-on-github/README.md

 - `repository`: The Github repository in the format `owner/repo`.
 This is required to display the ribbon correctly.
 - `position`: The position of the ribbon.
 Options are `right-top(default)`, `right-bottom`, `left-top`, and `left-bottom`.
 - `ribbon`: The text to display on the ribbon.
-Defaults to "Fork me on GitHub".
+Defaults to "Fork me on Github".

 ## References

-Thanks to the original creator, Simon Whitaker, for the [Fork me on GitHub](https://github.com/simonwhitaker/github-fork-ribbon-css) which I used to bundle into this component.
+Thanks to the original creator, Simon Whitaker, for the [Fork me on Github](https://github.com/simonwhitaker/github-fork-ribbon-css) which I used to bundle into this component.